Wesmania/peak-soulmates/README.md

 * Sharing extra stamina USE! (configurable)
 * Shared lollipops and energy drinks! (configurable)
 * Shared slipping! (configurable)

-Implemented, but buggy:

 * New soulmates chosen at every biome!
-(Bug: does not trigger at campfires)

 Bugs:

-* Sometimes players might become immune to cold after eating scorchberries?
+* Players become immune to cold and have untreatable heat applied from things like scorchberries and geysers.
+* Players that disconnect and rejoin no longer know who their soulmate is.

 ## Planned features

 * Logo that's not a half-assed "shared damage" ripoff.
-* Better way to indicate who's your soulmate.
 * Fix bugs.

 ## Installation